KohakuBlueleaf/LyCORIS/Change.md

 * DoRA
 * Weight decompose for LoHa and LoKr.
 (A.K.A DoHa/DoKr)

+#### New Features

+* Support "bypass" (a.k.a. adapter) mode for LoHa/LoKr/OFT/BOFT
+  * LoHa and BOFT will require 2xFLOPs since we rebuild full diff weight and then do one more forward.
+  * LoKr and OFT will be more efficient than above two algorithms.
+* Support bnb 8bit/4bit Linear layer (a.k.a.
+QLyCORIS) with LoHa/LoKr/OFT/BOFT.
+  * This will require user/developer to enable bypass mode.

 #### Improvements

 #### Fixes, slight changes

+* Refine some details about code quality.
+Based on the report from GitRoll.
+(Thx you gitroll!)

 ## 2024/02/18 update to 2.1.0